Harerangi Meihana

 Rehimana Harerangi Meihana (31 March 1934 – 11 May 2022), also known as Harry Lang Mason, was the seventh tumuaki or president of the Rātana Established Church of New Zealand.
 His mother was Rāwinia Rātana, a daughter of the founder of the faith, Tahupōtiki Wiremu Rātana.
 He served as tumuaki from his election on 5 April 1999 until his death on 11 May 2022, at Rātana Pā, aged 88 years.
+He was succeeded as tumuaki by Manuao Te Kohamutunga Tamou.